Broadcasting colourings on trees. A combinatorial view: Full Coupling

 \item For each $i$ and for each $j\in A_i$ we reveal if the pair $(L^j_X, L^j_Y)$ consists of $i$-special lists.
 We use coupling such that either both lists in the pair are $i$-special or both are not.

 \end{enumerate}

-{\bf Phase 2:} - List Association.\\ For each rescuable pair $(L^{i}_X,L^i_Y)$ do the following: \begin{enumerate} \item Reveal each $i$-special pairs in $A_i$ whether it is $i$-good or $i$-fail until either of the following two happens: \begin{itemize} \item the number of $i$-good pairs exceeds the number of $i$-fails by one, \item there are no other $i$-special pairs in $A_i$ to reveal. \end{itemize} \item Reveal the remaining unrevealed $i$-special pairs, if any, by using identity coupling. \item Match every $i$-good pair with one $i$-fail such that no two $i$-good pairs are matched to the same $i$-fail pair. \item If the $i$-good pair $(L^j_X,L^j_Y)$ is matched with the $i$-fail $(L^s_X,L^s_Y)$, then set $f(j)=s$ and $f(s)=j$.
+{\bf Phase 2:} - List Association.\\ For each rescuable pair $(L^{i}_X,L^i_Y)$ do the following: \begin{enumerate} \item Reveal each $i$-special pairs in $A_i$ whether it is $i$-good or $i$-fail until either of the following two happens: \begin{itemize} \item the number of $i$-good pairs exceeds the number of $i$-fails by one, \item there are no other $i$-special pairs in $A_i$ to reveal. \end{itemize} \item Reveal the remaining unrevealed $i$-special pairs, if any, by using identity coupling. \item If there is an $i$-good pair $(L^j_X,L^j_Y)$ match it with the rescuable pair $(L^i_X, L^i_Y)$.
+Also, set $f(i)=j$ and $f(j)=i$. \item Match every one of the remaining $i$-good pairs with one $i$-fail such that no two $i$-good pairs are matched to the same $i$-fail pair. \item If the $i$-good pair $(L^j_X,L^j_Y)$ is matched with the $i$-fail $(L^s_X,L^s_Y)$, then set $f(j)=s$ and $f(s)=j$.